GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 units when writing a grid.
 However, when the coordinates are set properly as geographical or time axes, *GMT* will take care of this.
 The user is, however, still responsible for setting the variable name and unit of the z-coordinate.
-The default is simply “z”.
+The default is simply "z".

 Modifiers to read and write grids and images via GDAL
 -----------------------------------------------------